The Emmy® Awards

 The Sports Emmy® Awards honors outstanding achievement in sports programming by conferring annual awards of merit in various categories.
 The presentation of these awards is intended to be an incentive for the continued pursuit of excellence.

-In November 2018, a call for entries is sent to a wide cross section of the television sports community.
+In November each year, a call for entries is sent to a wide cross section of the television sports community.
 Entries are solicited from networks, cable companies, “over the top” providers, syndicators and independent producers.

 News & Documentary Emmy® Awards